 Others feel moody or depressed.
 “I usually throw a big party for my birthday and celebrate all week long.
 This year, I just feel sad and tired,” shared one member.
 “Depression seems to be common, causing constant pain, fatigue, lack of motivation, and isolation,” observed another.

-Fatigue is not only challenging for members of MySpondylitisTeam, it also disrupts relationships with families and friends.
+Fatigue can disrupt relationships with families and friends.
 “I’m sick of my family asking if I’m drunk or high,” said one member.
-Another shared, “Can't even get up to make a cup of tea.
-Family thinks I'm lazy.
+Another shared, “Can’t even get up to make a cup of tea.
+Family thinks I’m lazy.
 No friends or social life.”
 One frustrated member admitted, “I wanna be the fun grandma, but I’m too tired and totally drained.”

-Fatigue is typically caused by one or more factors, including inflammation, underlying health conditions, medication side effects, the stress of coping with a chronic condition, and poor lifestyle habits.
+Fatigue is typically caused by factors including inflammation, underlying health conditions, medication side effects, the stress of coping with a chronic condition, and poor lifestyle habits.

-Studies have shown that unmanaged disease activity is the primary driver of arthritic fatigue.
-The body uses energy — in the form of proteins called cytokines — to fight the disease, much the way it would battle a virus or flu.
+Studies have shown that uncontrolled disease activity is the primary driver of fatigue in inflammatory arthritis.
+In spondylitis, inflammatory proteins called cytokines are released, producing fatigue.
 One member called it a vicious cycle: “Pain makes us exhausted; exhaustion creates pain that fogs our brain.
 One symptom leads to another (and back again)!”

-Studies show that more than 50 percent of people with SpA have a sleep disorder (such as sleep apnea, according to the Canadian Spondylitis Association.
+More than 50 percent of people with SpA have a sleep disorder, such as sleep apnea, according to the Canadian Spondylitis Association.
 Lack of sleep can increase pain, causing more sleeplessness that leads to more pain.
 “For two to five weeks, I can't sleep at all.
-Then, I sleep for a solid week (waking every hour for 10-30 minutes), after which I’m back to not sleeping again,” shared one MySpondylitisTeam member.
+Then, I sleep for a solid week, waking every hour for 10-30 minutes.
+After that I’m back to not sleeping again,” shared one MySpondylitisTeam member.

-Certain drugs prescribed for spondylitis can create or worsen exhaustion.
-Corticosteroids such as Prednisone — which are often prescribed to control SpA flares — can cause fatigue-promoting side effects, such as brain fog, anxiety, and sleeplessness.
+Certain drugs prescribed for spondylitis can cause or worsen exhaustion.
+Doctors often prescribe corticosteroids, such as prednisone, to control SpA flares.
+These medications can cause fatigue-promoting side effects, such as anxiety and sleeplessness.
 Pain medications and antidepressants can also contribute to low energy levels.

 Some members of MySpondylitisTeam report fatigue from disease-modifying antirheumatic drugs (DMARDs) prescribed to reduce inflammation and slow spondylitis progression.
-“My fatigue appeared once I started Methotrexate.
+“My fatigue appeared once I started methotrexate.
 Now it’s hard to function throughout the day,” said one.
 “Humira made me feel awful and increased my fatigue.
 I hope to start with a new rheumatologist soon and pray my fatigue can be treated,” said another.

 Fatigue is often an indicator of underlying disease.
 Studies have shown that up to 40 percent of people who reported chronic fatigue symptoms to their doctors were later diagnosed with fibromyalgia, diabetes, Parkinson’s disease, lupus, or another medical condition.
-Be sure to share all of your symptoms with your doctor to make sure you receive screening tests as appropriate.
+Share all of your symptoms with your doctor to make sure you receive screening tests as appropriate.
 Getting underlying conditions diagnosed and treated can help improve fatigue and other symptoms.

 People with chronic pain are more likely to suffer from depression than the general population.
 Whether it was preexisting or caused by the stress of fighting a chronic condition, depression can lower energy levels, disrupt sleep, and cause exhaustion.
 Pain and depression also feed on each other, further worsening fatigue.

-While there’s no cure for spondylitis fatigue, recent studies have found that medication, lifestyle changes, and other pain management strategies can help control inflammation and improve quality of life.
-They include:
+Although there’s no cure for spondylitis fatigue, recent studies have found that medication, lifestyle changes, and other pain management strategies can help control inflammation and improve quality of life.

-Researchers have found that biological therapies, such as anti-TNF (tumor necrosis factor inhibitor) drugs, reduce fatigue in 35 percent of people with SpA.
+According to Frontiers in Medicine, biological DMARDs, such as anti-tumor necrosis factor inhibitor (anti-TNF) medications, reduce fatigue in 35 percent of people with SpA.
 Some antidepressants have also shown promise, meriting further study of mood-regulating drugs for energy management.

 Alongside medication, interventional therapies — such as mindfulness-based stress reduction, cognitive behavioral therapy, and acceptance and commitment therapy — have proven effective in treating depression, anxiety, and fatigue in SpA.

-Some members use medical marijuana or cannabidiol (CBD), where legally available, to fight fatigue and exhaustion:
+Some members use medical marijuana or CBD to fight fatigue and exhaustion:

 Others find vitamins and supplements to be helpful:

-Always check with your physician or rheumatologist before starting any new medication, supplement, psychological therapy, or exercise program.
+Always check with your physician or rheumatologist before starting any new medication, supplement, or exercise program.

-By joining MySpondylitisTeam, the social network and online support group for those living with spondylitis, you gain a support group more than 46,000 members strong.
-Fatigue is one of the top 10 most discussed topics.
+By joining MySpondylitisTeam, the social network and online support group for those living with spondylitis, you gain a support group more than 85,000 members strong.
+Managing fatigue is a popular topic.

 How does fatigue affect your daily life?
-Has your rheumatologist found the right medication to manage your symptoms?
-What helps you successfully get through each day?
-Share your tips and experiences in a comment below or on MySpondylitisTeam.
+Do you have any tips for managing fatigue with spondylitis?
+Share in a comment below or start a conversation on Activities.
 You'll be surprised how many other members have similar stories.